 If you’re going to be swimming, and you don’t want a permanent fake tan, then Sally Hansen’s tanning sprays are water resistant – perfect for an instant, seamless glow that will last even in hot, humid conditions.

-If you’re really scared of tanning, but want a glow, then Burberry’s Golden Radiance gives an undetectable, flawless golden glow, with absolutely no streaks – it’s not a tan, it’s a water based fluid so you really can’t go wrong with it.
+You should also check out cult classic Vita Liberata Body Blur, which is a favourite on-set.
+If you’re really scared of tanning, but want a glow, then Burberry’s Golden Radiance gives an undetectable, flawless golden glow, with absolutely no streaks – it’s not a tan, it’s a water-based fluid so you really can’t go wrong with it.
 I use it on the face, body, hands and feet backstage – its great on camera and doesn’t get on clothes either as it’s so light.
 Great for a very slight boost where people will say you look well, but have no idea why.

 There’s nothing worse than seeing someone who has meticulously tanned their legs, face, arms – but then forgotten to match up their other body parts; it’s such a tell tale sign!
 If you’re going to experiment with fake tan, then make sure you do your whole body so that everything matches – hands, feet and ears included.